 Richard works for a global multinational business driving their sustainability strategy across the supply chain.
 He is currently exploring the role the natural environment plays on relationships, empowerment and collaboration for resilience, change and growth within organisations.

-Richard has a BSc(Hons) in Applied Biology & Management and an MSc in Sustainability & Responsibility, and is completing his training for the Hill and Moorland Leader Award.
+Richard has a BSc(Hons) in Applied Biology & Management and an MSc in Sustainability & Responsibility, and is a qualified Hill and Moorland Leader.
 He is a bushcraft practitioner and has led and participated on a number of wilderness expeditions taking him to Africa, South America and the North Pole.
 Richard is a Trustee of the Natural Change Foundation.
 He lives in Rutland, UK.

 Deborah is an experienced director, devisor, collaborator and teacher.
 She is Head of Performance Pedagogy and is Programme Leader at The Royal Conservatoire of Scotland.
 Deborah is involved in developing an understanding of ‘pedagogy’ in the performance context and in the application of quality arts practices in differing social contexts.
 Her curriculum development work has been deeply influenced by her experience as a participant in the original Natural Change Project.